Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

    :::column span="":::
 :::image type="content" source="../assets/images/calls-and-meetings/notification-modal-right-pane-do.png" alt-text="Alt text here." border="false":::

-#### Do: Limit interactions
+#### Do: Limit the number of possible interactions

 Remove unnecessary content that doesn't help users accomplish something quickly.
-If you need complex interactions, use a single column on the right pane instead.
+If you need complex interactions, we strongly recommend using a single column on the meeting right pane instead.

    :::column-end:::
    :::column span="":::
 :::image type="content" source="../assets/images/calls-and-meetings/notification-modal-right-pane-dont.png" alt-text="Alt text here." border="false":::

-#### Don't: Have complex interactions
+#### Don't: Introduce unnecessary elements

 You may be able to design a single modal with multiple interactions, but too many can distract from the meeting.